gacela-project/gacela-project.com/content/docs/provider.md

 ### Factory vs Provider

-The main difference between Factories and Dependency Providers:
+The main difference between Factories and Providers:
 - Factories are responsible for in-module dependencies,
-- while Dependency Providers are responsible for module-to-module dependencies.
+- while Providers are responsible for module-to-module dependencies.

 ### Setting a provided dependency